fenago/oracle19c-administration/md/Lab_13.md

-# Oracle ALTER USER Statement By Practical Scenarios
+# Oracle ALTER USER Statement

 **Summary**: In this lab, you will learn how to use the Oracle `ALTER USER` statement to modify the authentication or database resource of a database user.

 The `ALTER USER` statement allows you to change the authentication or database resource characteristics of a database user.